 Patents are another important form of intellectual property protection.
 A patent creates protection for someone who invents a new product or process.
 The definition of invention is quite broad and covers many different fields.
 Here are some examples of items receiving patents:

 - prescription drug formulas;

-- coating processes; and
+- coating processes, and

 - business processes.

 Through a patent, the government gives an inventor the right to stop others from making, using or selling your invention from the day the patent is granted to a maximum of 20 years after the day on which you filed your patent application.
 However, in exchange, one must provide a full description of the invention so that all Canadians can benefit from this advance in technology and knowledge.
-Patent applications are typically open to public inspection from 18 months from filing date.
+Patent applications are typically open to public inspection from 18 months from the filing date.
 Therefore, people may then read about another’s invention, though they cannot make, use or sell it without the patent holder’s permission.

 Obtaining Patent Protection